accelr-net/axis_fifo_unit_test/README.md

 ## Example design

 This is an example of how you may give instructions on setting up your project.
-This example will demostrate how to add verification for a fifo(first in first out design) with a axi4stream slave and a master ports. example fifo_classes at ```../fifo_vip/ ``` directory
+This example will demonstrates how to add the verification components for an axi4 stream fifo.
+(Refer ```../fifo_vip/ ``` directory)

 1. Download or clone AXI4S_VIP project
   ```
-    git clone git@github.com:accelr-net/axi4stream_vip_fifo.git
+    git clone git@github.com:accelr-net/axis_fifo_unit_test.git
   ```
-1. Copy _axi4s_vip_base_ direcory to your project
+1. Copy _axi4s_vip_base_ directory to your project
 2. Add _axi4s_vip_base.sv_ file to __add or create design sources__ your Xilinx Vivado simulator
 3. Extend your project files with our base classes (You only have to extend ```data_packet, packet_sequence, model```).
 4. Import _axi4s_vip_base_ in your top level model module